 Gaining diverse, meaningful experiences as a NSU student might be the most valuable part of your college education.
 Through Experiential Education and Learning (ExEL) at NSU, you will be exposed to a world of hands-on opportunities that enrich your academic life while helping you reach your professional and personal goals.
 As part of ExEL, you can choose to conduct research with a faculty mentor, enroll in courses that take you far beyond the classroom, test drive your future career with an internship, give back to your community as a volunteer, or earn credits while studying abroad.

-All freshman are required to take UNIV 1000 (First-Year Experience) during their first semester at NSU.
+All First Time in College students are required to enroll in UNIV 1000 (First-Year Experience) during their first semester at NSU.
 Please click on the First-Year Experience tab to learn more about this ExEL designated course.

 Experiential Coursework: ExEL Designated Courses